 Everything you need to know about the Winter Energy Payment

-Winter is well and truly here.
+Winter is almost here.
 For many households across New Zealand, this means higher energy bills as we switch on the heaters and electric blankets in an effort to stay warm as the chilly weather settles in.

-To help offset these costs, the government is rolling out a brand new initiative.
+To help offset these costs, the government introduced the Winter Energy Payment initiative.
 The Winter Energy Payment provides superannuitant, veterans and other eligible candidates with weekly payments to deal with the additional expenses involved with keeping warm, safe and comfortable over the colder months.

 Are you eligible?
 How much money can you expect to receive?
 And when does the Winter Energy Payment go into effect?
 We’ve rounded up everything you’ll need to answer these questions and more.